desicochrane/blogger/src/posts/2018-02-22-gopher-forth-and-multiply.md

                         &= 476 \\\\
 \\end{aligned} \\]

-Here we can see clearly the addition operations that are deferred, separate from our recursive call.
-For our function to be strictly tail-recursive, we need to find a way to accumulate those deferred operations into our recursive function, that is we want our function to somehow behave more like this:
+Here we can clearly see the deferred addition operations accumulating on the left of our recursive call.
+For our function to be **strictly tail-recursive**, we need to find a way to collect those deferred operations into our recursive function.
+That is, we want our function to somehow behave more like this:

 \\[ \\begin{aligned}
 \\text{Multiply}(17,28) &= \\text{Multiply}^\prime(0,17,28) \\\\